yogeshkumar94s/JavaScript-Exercises/06-JavaScript/01-The-Language/08-prototypes-inheritance/02-prototype-inheritance-example.md

 1. **Code Reuse**: Shared functionality (e.g., `listPermissions`) is defined once and reused.
 2. **Flexibility**: Adding new roles or modifying permissions is straightforward.
 3. **Extensibility**: Each role can add its specific methods while still inheriting common behaviors.

-Let me know if you'd like further refinements or more examples! 😊